sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 ---------------
 Symmetrically to StringIndexer, IndexToString maps a column of label indices back to a column containing the original labels as strings.
 A common use case is to produce indices from labels with StringIndexer, train a model with those indices and retrieve the original labels from the column of predicted indices with IndexToString.
 However, you are free to supply your own labels.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#indextostring
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#indextostring

 *Index String node can be configured as below:*

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/indexstring-config.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

 -	Column from the incoming dataframe that contains indexed values needs to be converted back to the original values is to be selected in ``Input Column`` list.
 Only Numeric columns can be selected.
 -	Output column that lists the reconverted data needs to be entered in ``Output Column`` box.